 Abu Mustaffa and his grandson live with their family in an informal settlement in the Jordan valley, where Oxfam is providing water filters, hygiene kits and hygiene awareness.

-Since the beginning of the year, we have reached nearly half a million refugees in Jordan and Lebanon with clean drinking water or cash and relief supplies, such as blankets and stoves in winter and vouchers for hygiene supplies in summer.
+We have reached nearly half a million refugees in Jordan and Lebanon with clean drinking water or cash and relief supplies, such as blankets and stoves and vouchers for hygiene supplies.
 We are helping families get the information they need about their legal and human rights and connecting them to medical, legal and support services.

-We have built shower and toilet blocks in refugee camps, informal settlements, on deserted routes used by people fleeing Syria and has installed or repaired toilets in communities hosting refugees.
+We have built shower and toilet blocks in refugee camps, informal settlements and on deserted routes used by people fleeing Syria and have installed or repaired toilets in communities hosting refugees.
 Piped water schemes are being developed for Jordan’s Zaatari refugee camp and in host communities in the Bekaa Valley in Lebanon.

-Helping the millions of victims of this terrible conflict is vital but not enough.
-What is needed is peace.
-For the past three years, we have been campaigning and advocating for a sustainable and inclusive political solution.
-Within this process, we are asking for an immediate cease-fire.
-We ask that all parties to the conflict stop any arms transfers and guarantee humanitarian access.
+Providing life-saving support to the millions of people affected by this devastating conflict is essential but it is not enough.
+We have been campaigning and advocating for a sustainable and inclusive political solution since the beginning of the conflict.
+We continue to ask for an immediate cease-fire and call for all parties to the conflict to stop any arms transfers and guarantee humanitarian access.